jasonwryan/jasonwryan.github.com/source/_posts/2013-01-09-truecrypt.markdown

 Uninstall TrueCrypt and give tcplay a go, it is a simple, powerful application; and it *is* free software…

+### Update
+As cr notes in the comments, the `uid` and `gid` values are because when I created this container I needed to ocassionally mount it from windows, so it is a FAT32 filesystem.
+For ext3 or ext4, you would use `bindfs -u $user -g $group "$mountpt" "$backuppath"`.

 #### Notes
 Creative Commons image on Flickr by [xserv](http://www.flickr.com/photos/xserve/368758286/ 'Licensed CC by xserv').